 Granite makes a good material for floors and kitchen worktops being both decorative and extremely hard wearing.
 Every piece is unique!

 Average density: 2750 kg/m3 (range 1741 to 2800) or about 83kg per square metre for a 30mm worktop.

 Marble is a metamorphic rock, composed of very pure calcium carbonate.
 The softness of marble makes it very desirable for sculpture and building stone.
 Although marble is effectively metamorphosed limestone, the temperatures and pressures necessary to form marble usually destroy any fossils that may have been present in the limestone.
-It is relatively soft (compared to say granite) and can be damaged by acid, making it less suitable for kitchen worktops.
+It is relatively soft (compared to granite) and is easily damaged by acid, making it less suitable for kitchen worktops.
 Its soft and sometimes dramatic colouration makes it ideal for bathroom products although care should be taken with cosmetics and cleaning materials, many of which are acidic!
 Click here to find out how to care for marble.

-Engineered stone is a man made alternative to solid granite in the same way that MDF is to solid wood.
-Using 92% natural stone particles, quartz and colouring in a resin matrix, engineered stones combine the best properties of granite with more consistent and brighter colours.
+Engineered stone is a man made alternative to solid granite.
+Made by combining 92% natural stone particles, quartz and colouring in a resin matrix, engineered stones combine the best properties of granite with more consistent and brighter colours.
 Heat resistant and less brittle than granite, it is highly scratch-resistant and non-porous, making it ideal for kitchen worktops.
 We have a huge range of colours and surface textures from Quartzforms SpA, a state of the art factory in Germany.